Taiwan reports increased Chinese military activity near its territory - www.lokmattimes.com

 Taiwan reports increased Chinese military activity near its territory

-Taipei [Taiwan], August 31 : Taiwan's Ministry of National Defence (MND) has said that 30 Chinese military aircraft, seven ...
+Taipei [Taiwan], September 2 : Taiwan's Ministry of National Defence (MND) has said that 18 Chinese military aircraft, eight ...

-Taipei [Taiwan], August 31 : Taiwan's Ministry of National Defence (MND) has said that 30 Chinese military aircraft, seven naval vessels, and four official ships were detected operating around the country from 6 am (local time) on Friday to 6 am (local time) on Saturday.
+Taipei [Taiwan], September 2 : Taiwan's Ministry of National Defence (MND) has said that 18 Chinese military aircraft, eight naval vessels and two official ships were detected operating around Taiwan from 6 am (local time) on Sunday to 6 am (local time) on Monday.

-According to Taiwan's MND, 20 of the People's Liberation Army (PLA) aircraft crossed the median line of the Taiwan Strait and entered Taiwan's central, southwestern, and eastern Air Defence Identification Zone (ADIZ).
+Among them, 15 of the People's Liberation Army's (PLA) aircraft crossed the median line of the Taiwan Strait and entered Taiwan's northern, southwestern, and eastern Air Defence Identification Zone (ADIZ).

-In response to Chinese military action, Taiwan sent aircraft, naval ships and deployed coastal-based missile systems to monitor PLA activity, Taiwan News reported.
+In response to Chinese incursions, Taiwan mobilised its aircraft and naval vessels while deploying coastal-based missile systems to closely monitor the situation and deter any potential threats.

-Taking to X, Taiwan's MND stated, "30 PLA aircraft, 7 PLAN vessels and 4 official ships operating around Taiwan were detected up until 6 a.m.
+In a post on X, Taiwan MND stated, "18 PLA aircraft, 8 PLAN vessels and 2 official ships operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-20 of the aircraft crossed the median line and entered Taiwan's northern, central, southwestern, and eastern ADIZ.
-We have monitored the situation."
+15 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded."

+This latest incursion to a series of similar provocations by China in recent months.
+China has increased its military activities around Taiwan, including regular air and naval incursions into Taiwan's ADIZ and military exercises near the island.

 Gray zone tactics are considered "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resort to direct and sizable use of force," the report said.